sonictim/SMDupeRemover/README.md

 This will override the -s and -l flags.

 #### `-s or --group-by-show and -l or --group-by-library`
-same as above but specifies either the show or library column.
+Same as above but specifies either the show or library column.
 Null entries are ignored.  use '--group-null show' to override.

 #### `-d or --create-duplicates-database`
-after processing the database it will generate a new database containing all the deletions that were made
+After processing the target database it will generate a new database containing all the deleted records

 #### `-v or --verbose`
-displays each file as it's being deleted.
-Can FLOOD your terminal
+Displays each file as it's being deleted and some additional processing information.

 #### `-y or --no-prompt`
-automatically responds yes to the processing prompts
+Automatically responds yes to the processing prompts

 #### `-u or --unsafe`
-skips the safety prompt and overwrites your database after deletion
+Skips the safety prompt and overwrites your database after deletion

 #### `-h or --help`
-gives a nice help summary
+Reminds you how to use the program

 ## CONFIGURATION:
 SMDupeRemover has a built in logic and defaults but they can be overridden with the following configuration files.